 When a movie starts with a fashion model dying during a back alley abortion and it being covered up as a drowning, all before the opening credits, you know that you’re in for something demented.
 When you realize that the film was written and directed by Andrea Bianchi, who brought us Burial Ground, then you’re either going to run screaming or sit down and pay attention.

-Magda (Edwich Fenech!) is jealous, so she surprises Carlo with some black lace and they begin an affair.
-We then see a photo of the main agency members, like Mario, Magda, Carlo, Stefano, Dorris, Maurizio and his wife and the owner of the studio Gisella.
+Magda (Edwige Fenech looking better than I’ve ever seen her look in any movie ever) is jealous, so she surprises Carlo with some black lace and they begin an affair.
+We then see a photo of the main agency members, like Mario, Magda, Carlo, Stefano, Dorris, Maurizio and his wife, and the owner of the studio Gisella.
 There’s one other person in the photo — Evelyn, who we saw die in the beginning.

 Mario heads home and the killer shows up.
 When their helmet is removed, Mario knows the killer.
 But it’s too late.
 He’s dead now.
-The killer takes the photo so that they have a checklist of who to kill.
+The killer takes the photo so that he or she has a checklist of who to kill.

 So then there’s Mauirizio, who is cheating on his wife with a prostitute.
 He takes her on a crazy ride through the streets and then takes her back to his place, when he begs and threatens her life before she suddenly wants to have sex with him — because you know, that’s how things worked in the 1970’s — before he lasts all of a minute and starts embracing his blow up doll.
 Honestly, what the fuck?
 Of course, he’s killed right afterward.
 Good riddance.